7 Practical Strategies to Make Most Profit in Construction

 7 Strategies to Boost Profit Margin in Your Construction Business

-Profit margin in your construction business
+Seven strategies to boost profit margin in construction business

-1. Set targets for profit
+Set targets for profit

 One of the common mistakes first-time general contractors and established construction companies make is the vague expectations of their annual profit percentage.
 The statements, such as "We'd make as much profit as we can" or "more than the previous fiscal year", fall into this category.
 Doing so shakes up the viability of your business, along with its profitability.